 Switch your electronics to energy-saving mode when not in use.

 Turn off the monitor if you aren't going to use your PC again for more than 20 minutes.

 Use a power strip or electronics timer for your appliances to reduce power usage.

 Turn off both the CPU and monitor if you're not going to use your PC for more than 2 hours.

 ENERGY STAR-labeled computers use 30%-65% less energy

-Toward the end of spring, make sure your fan is set to a counterclockwise motion to push cool air down.
+Switch your fan blades to spin counterclockwise to push cool air down.